-CI: $$\bar{x} \pm precision$$
+$$CI: \overline{x} \pm precision$$ (1)

-Other texts may define precision differently, so if you look at other sources or use a computer program to run these calculations, make sure you know how this term is defined and correct accordingly.
+Other texts may define precision differently, so if you look at other sources or use a computer program to run these calculations, make sure you know how this term is defined and adjust your interpretation accordingly.
 Some of the literature reasons in terms of "effect size".

-This is usually denoted with the symbol 'd', and is defined by the relation...
+This is usually denoted with the symbol d, and is defined by the relation...

-$$d = \frac{presicion}{SD}$$
+$$d = \frac{\text{precision}}{\text{SD}} \tag{2}$$

 You can think of the effect size as a normalized precision.
-Recall that the SD and the precision have the same units of measure as the quantity being measured, so d is a dimensionless quantity.
+The SD and the precision have the same units of measure as the quantity being measured, so d is a dimensionless quantity.

-Statistical power calculations only give you estimates of the sample size that will allow you (with some likelihood) to conclusively observe a desired effect size or one that is larger.
+Statistical power calculations only give you estimates of the sample size that will allow you (with some likelihood) to conclusively observe a desired effect size, or one that is larger.
 Furthermore, when you use these methods, you'll need to estimate quantities like the standard deviation (SD) of the quantities that you'll measure.
 The bottom line is that most of what is presented in this section is approximate, so (1) we'll feel free to use approximations in our formulae, and (2) it is a good idea to be conservative when we provide our estimates.